oracle-livelabs/developer/oracle-ai-for-sustainable-dev/realtimespeechselectai/realtimespeechselectai.md

 ### Objectives

--   Develop a Python application that uses OCI Real-time Speech Transcription in conjunction with Oracle Database NL2SQL/Select AI to `narrate`, `chat`, `showsql`, and `runsql` based on realtime voice instructions.
+-   Develop a Python application that uses OCI Real-time Speech Transcription in conjunction with Oracle AI Database NL2SQL/Select AI to `narrate`, `chat`, `showsql`, and `runsql` based on realtime voice instructions.

 ### Prerequisites